TommyBez/ink-crm/tasks/ink-crm-prd.md

 * Ensure all signed forms are archived securely and are easily searchable by studio staff.

-* Provide offline support for form filling and signing, with automatic sync when online.

 * Allow studio owners to retrieve, view, and print archived PDFs on demand.

 ### Non-Goals